 Social media marketing trends to watch in 2021

-Social media has evolved from a way to chat with friends or share content and into a fully-fledged business engine capable of marketing, selling and advertising.
-In 2021, there’s plenty of social media trends to take advantage of, otherwise you could be left behind.
+Social media has evolved from chatting with friends and into a business engine capable of marketing, selling and advertising.
+In 2021, there’s plenty of social media trends to take advantage of otherwise you could be left behind.

-This evolution and expansion of social media’s capabilities is a boon for the small business owner, who can tap into a vast array of business tools and platforms – usually for free.
+This evolution and expansion of social media’s capabilities is a boon for the small business owner.
+SBOs can tap into a vast array of business tools and platforms – usually for free.

-It would behove the canny small business owner with a social media marketing plan – who’s out there looking for every business advantage they can get their hands on – to closely monitor social media marketing trends and swiftly put them to work.
+Who’s out there looking for every business advantage they can get their hands on?
+Any canny small business owner with a social media marketing plan should closely monitor social media marketing trends and swiftly put them to work.

-Social media eCommerce has been bubbling for some time but has begun to hit its stride.
+Social media eCommerce has been bubbling for some time but has begun to hit its stride in recent years.

 The availability and scope of selling directly through social media platforms has ballooned and consumer uptake has matched this expansion.